 \subsection{An Illustrative Example}

-In this example, we illustrate how financial constraints affect the set of welfare-maximizing, core-stable outcomes of an economy.
-We introduce a simple market with two buyers and two sellers (see Figure \ref{fig:example}), in which the welfare-maximizing outcome cannot be core-stable.
-This means that there is no anonymous and linear price vector, for which the welfare-maximizing allocation (ignoring budget constraints) would be such that no pair of buyers and sellers would want to deviate.
-In our example, buyer $B_1$ has a value of \$4 for the item of seller $S_1$ and of \$10 for the item of seller $S_2$.
+In order to illustrate the problem, we introduce a simple example with two buyers and two sellers (see Figure \ref{fig:example}).
+Without budget constraints an auctioneer could implement an outcome that is in the core and maximizes aggregate surplus using the ascending auction by \citet{demange1986multi}.
+With budget constraints there is no anonymous and linear price vector, for which the surplus-maximizing allocation (ignoring budget constraints) would be such that no pair of buyers and sellers would want to deviate.

+In more detail, buyer $B_1$ has a value of \$4 for the item of seller $S_1$ and of \$10 for the item of seller $S_2$.
 Buyer $B_2$ has a value of \$3 for the item of seller $S_1$ and of \$6 for the item of seller $S_2$.
 The budget constraints of $B_1, B_2$ are $b_1 = 2$ and $b_2 = 4$ respectively.
 Both sellers have a reserve price of zero, namely $r_1 = r_2 = 0$.